What Are Data Types?

 3. Mapping Types

-Dictionaries store data in key-value pairs.
-Keys must be unique and immutable.
+Mapping types contain a Dictionaries (dict) that stores data in key-value pairs, and the key must be unique and immutable.

 4. Set Types